 Myth #1: Men evolved from modern apes.

 This is the oldest and wrongest misconception about evolution.
-Nobody has ever suggested that one living species changes into a different living species.
+Nobody has ever suggested that one living species changes into a different extant living species.
 Some criticisms of evolution show illustrations that fraudulently purport to show what evolutionists claim: that a salmon changed into a turtle, which changed into an alligator, which changed into a hippo, which changed into a lion, and then into a monkey, and then into a human being.
 Of course such a theory would seem ludicrous.
-But it's pure fantasy and has nothing in common with real evolution.
+That's because it's pure fantasy and has nothing in common with real evolution.

 We've all seen the other famous illustration, where a monkey morphs into an ape, that morphs into a caveman, that morphs into homo sapiens.
 If you climb back down the tree branch, you will indeed find earlier versions of man where he was smaller, hairier, and dumber, but it won't be a modern ape.
 To find a modern ape, you'd need to go even further down the tree, millions and millions of years, find an entirely different branch, and then follow that branch through different genetic variants, past numerous other dead-end branches, past other branches leading to other modern species, and then you'll find the modern ape.
 Never the twain shall meet.